damodar-reddy-k/C-programming/README.md

 ## Demo
 https://github.com/damodar-reddy-k/Spell_Check_plus_plus/assets/116241273/c82fbf26-ccb9-41a1-8ef9-136a5684edc4
 ## Usage
 I have made a simple webpage to demonstrate this project using streamlit.
-Try it out [here](https://cap-sc.streamlit.app/).
+You can try it out [here](https://cap-sc.streamlit.app/).
 (Credits to Microsoft Copilot)

 To test Spell Check++ yourself, follow these steps: